 Before moving into Case Management, Heather worked as a Rehabilitation Team Leader for clients with brain injuries and mental health needs, working closely with the neuropsychologist to implement a behavioral program which successfully reduced levels of challenging behaviour and enabled the client to participate more in social activities.
 She has experience in producing support plans and an in-depth risk assessment covering all areas of need.
 In previous roles, Heather multi-site managed; two supported living Acquired Brain Injury services, consisting of a nine bedded supported living home, an eighteen bedded supported living home and several outreach packages.
-In this role, Heather was responsible for the running of both homes including managing budgets, rotas, recruitment, producing risk assessments and support plans, supervising staff, assessing potential clients and overseeing all care practises including ensuring compliance with the company’s quality assurance procedures.
+In this role, Heather was responsible for the running of both homes including managing budgets, rotas, recruitment, producing risk assessments and support plans, supervising staff, assessing potential clients and overseeing all care practices including ensuring compliance with the company’s quality assurance procedures.
 Heather also worked as deputy manager of a residential mental health service, supporting clients with complex mental health needs including bipolar disorder and schizophrenia, along with substance misuse issues and forensic backgrounds.

-Heathers skills have allowed her to develop the necessary skills to support individuals who have suffered brain injuries to regain independence and achieve their goals.
+Heather’s experience has allowed her to develop the necessary skills to support individuals who have suffered brain injuries to regain independence and achieve their goals.
 This involved working with clients from their discharge, to post-acute settings and right through their journey to independent living.
 Working with clients having a range of complex needs, has allowed Heather to understand the clinical needs of clients and ensure that they are signposted to the more appropriate professionals within litigation cases.
 Heather also holds a first class honours degree in Psychology, an ‘NVQ Level 5’ in Leadership and Management and a forty credit University qualification in Brain Injury with Headway and the University of Northampton.
 Heather is passionate about providing a high quality of care and ensuring people are treated with dignity and respect.